patters-match/gba-emu-compilation-builders/README.md

 arguments as needed.

 positional arguments:
-  romfile          .nes image to add to compilation.
-Drag and drop multiple
+  romfile          .nes ROM image to add to compilation.
+Drag and drop
-                   files onto your shell window.
+                   multiple files onto your shell window.

 optional arguments:
   -h, --help       show this help message and exit